Luca1991/DiscCheckEmu/README.md

 * [Microsoft](https://github.com/microsoft): For developing the [Detours](https://github.com/microsoft/Detours) library used in this project.
 * [jbeder](https://github.com/jbeder): For developing the [yaml-cpp](https://github.com/jbeder/yaml-cpp) library used in this project.
 * [gabime](https://github.com/gabime): For developing the [spdlog](https://github.com/gabime/spdlog) library used in this project.

+## Projects Using DiscCheckEmu

+Here are some open-source projects that are using DiscCheckEmu:

+**[SafeDiscLoader](https://github.com/nckstwrt/SafeDiscLoader)**: Allows playing SafeDisc (version 2.7 to the latest 4.9) protected games on modern Windows.
+SafeDiscLoader utilizes DCEAPIHook.dll to emulate additional disc checks found in many SafeDisc-protected games.